+Chinese translation services can help you to produce perfect copy perfectly suited to the Chinese speaking markets, this blog post will help you understand the language in more detail.
 The Chinese language belongs to the Sino-Tibetan language family.
-More than 1.3 billion of people speak Chinese with the majority of the Chinese speaking population concentrated only in a small number of countries: China, Indonesia, Malaysia, and Singapore.
+More than 1.3 billion people speak Chinese with the majority of the Chinese speaking population concentrated only in a small number of countries: China, Indonesia, Malaysia, and Singapore.

 The written Chinese language characters are not just pictographs (which make up less than 5%), but they are highly stylised and carry much abstract meaning.
 The total number of the characters is not known accurately, 50,000+ is a good approximation.

 A character can stand alone as a word or a couple of characters can be put together to form a word, resulting in a very large Chinese vocabulary.
 But the Chinese speaker’s life is easier than people might think — knowledge of about 3,000 Chinese characters is good enough for everyday use!